murtazamb/portfolio/README.md

 **Senior Intern, OFFICEBASE.AE**
 📍 Dubai, UAE
 📅 June 2025 – Aug 2025
-- Returned for a second term based on strong performance in design and production roles.
+- Invited to return for a second term based on strong performance and contribution to marketing and product operations.
+- Assisted in metalworking and carpentry operations, gaining hands-on experience with CNC machines, lazer
-- Supported manufacturing using CNC machines, laser cutters, and edge banders.
+Metal Cutting machines, and edge banders.
-- Participated in site visits, took measurements, and updated CAD drawings per client requirements.
+- Participated in on-site client visits to take accurate measurements and aided in adjusted existing drawings to
+meet custom layout and design requirements.

 **Intern, OFFICEBASE.AE**
 📍 Dubai, UAE
 📅 June 2024 – Aug 2024
-- Developed expertise in office furniture design and ergonomic principles.
+- Developed knowledge of furniture design standards and ergonomics applied in commercial office setups.
+- Learned key manufacturing processes by shadowing factory operations and gaining exposure to CNC
+machining, material selection, and assembly workflows.
-- Learned production processes and quality checks in a factory environment.
+- Collaborated with the production team to understand end-to-end manufacturing processes and quality control
-- Assisted website product entry and troubleshooting.
+checks.

 **Intern, ALMA Observatory**
 📍 Dubai, UAE
 📅 Feb 2022 – Mar 2022
-- Led a team of four in creating engaging educational material about space for children.
-- Designed a 2D interactive website layout and developed games to promote STEM interest.
+- Researched and developed engaging methods to spark children’s interest in space, working in a team of four.
+- Created interactive games and a 2-dimensional concept layout for a website.
-- Presented concepts to the development team, refining communication and teamwork skills.
+- Presented design concepts to the website team, demonstrating effective communication and presentation skills.

 **Intern, Al Futtaim Motors – Toyota & Lexus**
 📍 Dubai, UAE
 📅 July 2021
-- Analyzed consumer data to support market segmentation using Excel.
-- Presented key insights to senior management to inform branding strategy.
+- Collected and analyzed customer demographic data, buying behaviors, and preference trends using Excel to
+support strategic market segmentation.
+- Delivered a data-driven presentation to senior staff, aiding in the assessment of Toyota and Lexus’s competitive
+positioning in the UAE automotive market.

 ---

 ## 🛠 Projects

-**Research & Design, UMASS ASME – IAM3D Design Team**
+**Research and Design, UMASS ASME - IAM3D Design Team**
 📍 Amherst, MA
-📅 Oct 2023 – Mar 2024
+📅 October 2023 – March 2024
-- Designed modular drone arms based on competition requirements.
+- Researched and designed modular drone arms tailored to competition-specific technical requirements.
-- Created 3D CAD models and technical drawings using SolidWorks.
+- Assisted in creating detailed 3D CAD models and technical sketches using SolidWorks to support prototyping.
-- Helped identify over 20 suitable components with a focus on performance and cost.
+- Collaborated in a cross-functional team of 3 to 5 members to identify and source over 20 mechanical
+components, optimizing for weight, durability, and cost.

-**Design Lead, School of Humanity – Future of Space Program**
+**Design Lead, School Of Humanity – Future of Space Program**
 📍 Dubai, UAE
-📅 Sept 2021 – Mar 2022
+📅 Sept 2021 – March 2022
-- Selected for a $2,000 scholarship to research astronaut safety.
+- Awarded a $2,000 scholarship to participate in the Future of Space program.
+- Researched life-threatening aspects of space and collaborated with a team to design a helmet aimed at
+increasing astronaut safety.
-- Designed a helmet in Fusion 360, improving safety metrics by 30%.
+- Developed a CAD model on Fusion 360, integrating the latest technology, Improving saftey by 30%.
-- Conducted risk analysis and integrated modern tech in design.

 **Extended Essay – Virgin Hyperloop Research Paper**
 📍 Deira International School
 📅 Mar 2022 – Mar 2023
+- Conducted comprehensive research on the Virgin Hyperloop, employing a multidisciplinary approach combining
-- Wrote a 4,000-word research paper combining Physics and Economics.
+Physics and Economics.
-- One of 10 selected to complete an interdisciplinary essay on transportation innovation.
+- Authored a 4000-word essay, 1 of 10 students chosen for this approach.

 ---

 ## 🏅 Awards

-**Chancellor’s Award**
+**Chancellors Award**
-📅 Sept 2023 – May 2027
+📅 September 2023 – May 2027
-- $16,000 merit-based scholarship for academic excellence.
+- Awarded a $16,000 scholarship that is given to students with exceptional grades coming into the university.

-**Head Teacher’s Award**
+**Head Teachers Award**
 📅 May 2021 & May 2022
-- Twice awarded for top academic performance and community involvement.
+- Awarded 2 times and it is given to students with exceptional grades and commitment to the school and its
+community.

 ---

 ## 🧠 Skills

-- **Software:** Fusion 360, SolidWorks, MATLAB, Microsoft Office Suite
+- **Software:** Fusion 360, SolidWorks, Matlab, Microsoft Office Suite
 - **Technical:** CNC operation, metalworking, carpentry, 2D/3D CAD design
 - **Soft Skills:** Collaboration, Public Speaking, Design Thinking